Kshitijawasthi/Inventory--asses/README.md

 # Pipeline Builder

-A React and FastAPI application for building and analyzing visual workflow pipelines.
+A React and FastAPI application for creating and analyzing visual workflow pipelines.

-This project was completed as part of the VectorShift Frontend Technical Assessment.
-It demonstrates reusable component architecture, dynamic node generation, backend integration, and graph validation.
+This project was developed as part of the **VectorShift Frontend Technical Assessment**.
+It demonstrates reusable component design, dynamic node generation, backend integration, and graph validation.

 ---